make-software/how-to-casperlabs/src/testnet-rewards.md

 ##### Network Weight

-If your node at any time during the weekly calculation period has a network weight of 3% or more, your score for that week will be reduced by 10%
+If your node at any time during the weekly calculation period has a network weight of 6% or more, your score for that week will be reduced by 10%.

+#### Validator Bid

+If your node does not have an active bid on the network, it will be considered down, and will not be eligible for rewards.
+If you follow the installation instructions completely, you will have an active bid.
+Please see the [Validator FAQ](https://docs.cspr.community/docs/faq-validator.html) for more details on how to monitor your node's bid status, and how to reactivate your bid if it gets deactivated.

 ##### Node Software Version